Most productivity systems and planners make the same promise – to help leaders get more done in less time.

 Productivity hacks cannot help you prioritize what matters most.
 Even the best planners and planning systems assume the leader has made the already difficult discernment of discovering what matters most.
 When leaders fail to clarify their most important priorities, productivity systems might exacerbate the problem.

-Leaders are rarely measured by the number of tasks completed in a day.
+Productivity hacks cannot help you prioritize what matters most.
+Share on XLeaders are rarely measured by the number of tasks completed in a day.
 Leaders are measured by the impact they have on the organization.
 If the majority of your work can be checked off a task list in rapid fire, you may not be doing the work of a leader.
 If you can automate your work through one hack or another, you may not be doing the work of a leader.
 You might be getting faster and more efficient at the lesser things, yet neglecting the big areas of responsibility thus making little organizational progress.

 Leaders are rarely measured by the number of tasks they complete in a day.
 Leaders are measured by the transformative impact they have on the organization and it's relationship with the market or outside world.
-Click To Tweet
+Share on XI am in favor of getting faster and becoming more efficient but only if it frees up more time and energy to lead.

 Leaders inspire a shared vision and communicate a compelling image of a preferred future.
 Leaders enable others to act and empower them to produce incredible results.
 Leaders encourage the heart and demonstrate care for their people.
 Leaders challenge the process and facilitate change.
 Fill your days, weeks and months with these high-leverage pursuits and you will undoubtedly get more done is less time.